Tipping of the Atlantic Ocean Circulation

 The Atlantic Ocean Circulation, in particular its zonally averaged component called the Atlantic Meridional Overturning Circulation (AMOC), is one of the tipping elements in the climate system.
 The AMOC is sensitive to freshwater perturbations and may undergo a transition to a climate-disrupting state within a few decades under continuing greenhouse gas emissions.

-Importance of Estimates
+Importance of AMOC

-The potential climate impacts of such a collapse are enormous, and hence reliable estimates of the probability of its occurrence before the year 2100, central within TAOC, are crucial information for policymakers.
+The potential climate impacts of such a collapse are enormous and hence reliable estimates of the probability of its occurrence before the year 2100, central within TAOC, are crucial information for policymakers.

 Challenges in Estimation